Making Sense of Gravitational Thermodynamics: Minimal Thermodynamics

 \section{Minimal Thermodynamics}

-The previous sections have defended the applicability of equilibrium and stability within SGS and the scale at which they hold, and have also shown how coarse-grained quantities can be defined.
-This supported the applicability of the core scaffolding of equilibrium statistical mechanics to SGS.
-However, equilibrium statistical mechanics is obviously compatible with thermodynamics and indeed thermodynamics is usually taken to emerge from it.
+The previous sections have supported the applicability of the core scaffolding of equilibrium statistical mechanics to SGS.
+However, equilibrium statistical mechanics is compatible with thermodynamics and indeed thermodynamics is usually taken to emerge from it.
 And, in the last section, we have been able to define within the equilibrium statistical mechanics of SGS quantities, relations and a limit that are usually regarded as `thermodynamic'.
 Here we return to the central question of the whole debate and ask whether thermodynamics does apply to SGS and, if yes, in what sense.
-We propose a minimal framework for thermodynamics and argue that it applies to the physics of SGS, vindicating a notion of gravitational thermodynamics.
+Based on the results of the previous sections, we argue that a \textit{`minimal' thermodynamic level of description} is available in the case of SGS, even if the phenomenological thermodynamics level of description in terms of e.g. heat, work, and Clausius' second law of thermodynamics expressed via heat transfer has no practical use here.

+In a nutshell, we argue that we can devise macroscopic descriptions and models of SGS as well as explanations of their behaviour via macroscopic quantities like state functions in terms of (e.g.) energy and temperature over and above the purely statistical descriptions in terms of (e.g.) partition functions.
+We call them minimal thermodynamics descriptions and explanations: ‘thermodynamics’ because they involve macroscopic descriptions of these systems above the level of description of the partition function and density of states, ‘minimal’ because this is still not the level of description of phenomenological thermodynamics.

+This middle-way level of description abstracts away from the statistical descriptions of SGS by introducing new macroscopic quantities allowing for simpler novel explanations of the behaviour of SGS, largely autonomous from the lower-level more complex statistical level.
+This provides a new perspicuous conceptual framing of the physics of SGS and a finer-grained account of all the levels at which it operates, and vindicates a notion of gravitational thermodynamics.
+There are four levels of descriptions within statistical and thermal physics, corresponding to phenomenological thermodynamics, minimal thermodynamics, equilibrium statistical mechanics, and non-equilibrium statistical mechanics.
+Based on \S4 we say that only the last three apply to SGS.
+These are distinct levels and we can provide different types of explanations of the behaviour of SGS at each level.
+Merging together two or more of these levels would render our understanding of the physics of SGS less fine-grained.